francescoferraioli/resume/README.md

 The JS file is simply copied across and its sole purpose is simply to put the contents into pages at runtime.

 It also contains markdown (md) files which will be loaded into the `context` under the `markdown` property and displayable through the `markdown` partial.
+To learn more about the usage of markdown please see the [README](src/md/README.md)

 # Getting Started